-Inorganic contaminants, such as salts and metals, that can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil chemicals that are by-prod and gas production, mining, or of industrial processes and farming. petroleum production, and that may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses.
+Inorganic contaminants, such as salts and metals, that can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

+Pesticides and herbicides that may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses.